tipishev/python_debugging_workshop/README.md

 ![On fun next](/images/walking/3_on_fun_next.png)

-We can choose `next` and it the function executes behind the scenes and we continue in the current function.
+We can choose `next` and the nested function executes behind the scenes and we continue to line 45.
 Think of next: "stay local and avoid any foreign functions"

 ![On fun step](/images/walking/4_on_fun_step.png)

-Or we can type `step` and go vertically one level down in the nested function and continue horizontal movement there.
+Or we can type `step` and go vertically one level down to line 17, inside the nested function and continue horizontal movement there.

 ![Until](/images/walking/5_until.png)

 We can also use command `until {line_number}` instead of typing `next` or `n`.
-`until` stops on return, `until` to break out of loops
+This command is useful for skipping loops.
+If lines 18 to 20 contained a loop, I would have to press `n` for each iteration.

+If a return happens before the `{line_number}`, debugger stops there.
+For example, if I accidentally type `until 210`, the debugger stops on line 23 and waits for the input.

 ![Return](/images/walking/6_return.png)

-Or we can type `return` or `r` and stop just before returning to the function above.
+If we specifically want to stop before returning to the function above, we can type `return` or `r`.

-Useful when we lose interest in the current function, got stuck in a loop, or stepped in the function by accident and would like to go back.
+`return` is useful when we lose interest in the current function, get stuck in a loop, or step in the nested function by accident.

-We can also use command `until {line_number}` instead of typing `next` or `n`.

-We can press `next` and it wil

-Here are a couple of immediately useful commands:

-* `list` to show the source code  _type it_ the arrow shows where we are
-* `step` to enter the function call _type it_ it takes us inside the corridor
-* `next` to advance to the next line _type it_

-These commands can also be abbreviated to `l`, `s`, and `n` respectively.
-We will talk more about these commands in the following exercises.
+Let's try these commands in the debugger.
+We see that on this line the player is about to enter the `main_corridor` function, so we can `step` in.
+Now we see the definition of the `main_corridor`, we type `next` to go to the next line.
+Here we see the check for non-empty inventory, and finally the entrance to the `walking_corridor` where the error happens.

+Since we see that nothing stops us from getting to the  `walking_corridor`, let's move the `set_trace` there.
+And let's also add a couple `i`s in it.

+Notice the improvements:

+* we now have color
+* we see a bit more of the context

+Now let's step in the `walking_corridor` and get our first amulet.

+_go through walking corridor
+warn about single-letter variables, use `!` to be sure
+  - `c`, `n`, etc. but serves right, don't use one-letter variables
+  - `list`, `args` are more treacherous
+ _

+Now we can add the amulet to our inventory.

+The next level is about looking at the source code.

+Now, all the goodness of iPython is available to us.
+Another improvement is that you can set how many lines of context you would like to see. _add context=5_

 As I mentioned earlier, PDB shows just the current line, so almost always we would like to go to the next line and see the code around it.
 We can do this by separting commands with double semicolon.